Skip to content

 Right-Side Window Seat on the Kandy–Ella Train

-When traveling from Kandy toward Ella, the right side of the train (when facing the direction of travel) has better views of the tea estates, waterfalls, and mountain valleys.
-Secure a window seat on the right by booking second-class reserved ($4–6) at raildna.com.
-Open the window — the Sri Lankan train windows open completely and the air is tea-scented at altitude.
-The Nine Arch Bridge at Ella is visible from the left side as you approach the station.
+When traveling from Kandy toward Ella, the right side of the train has better views of the tea estates, waterfalls, and mountain valleys.
+Secure a window seat on the right by booking second-class reserved (LKR 1,200–1,800 / $4–$6) at raildna.com.
+Open the window — the air is tea-scented at altitude.
+The Nine Arches Bridge at Ella is visible from the left side as you approach the station.

 🎣

-Stilt Fishermen at Sunrise — Koggala Beach Before 7am
+Stilt Fishermen at Sunrise — Koggala Before 7am

 The famous image of Sri Lankan stilt fishermen — balanced on poles in the surf — is authentic only at dawn.
-By 8am the working fishermen have left and are replaced by men hired specifically for tourist photos (who charge you $5–10 for the privilege).
+By 8am the working fishermen have left and are replaced by men hired for tourist photos who charge you LKR 1,500–3,000 ($5–$10).
 Go to Koggala beach (8km east of Galle) before 6:30am with a tuk-tuk.
 The real fishermen fish at dawn for practical reasons: calmer surf, better catches.
-The light at sunrise behind them is also far more photogenic.

 🌃